-Shortly after my show with Steven, I met Collin Stackhouse at a dinner with some friends.
-Somehow it came up that we both played fiddle, and I started rambling about Scandinavian folk music.
-Collin knew a few Nordic Fiddlers Bloc tunes, so naturally we exchanged numbers and made plans to get together an jam.
-Soon after, Collin invited me to play a gig with him on St. Patrick’s Day.
+Shortly after their duo performance, Amy met Collin Stackhouse at a dinner with some friends.
+Somehow it came up that they both played fiddle, and Amy mentioned her interest in Scandinavian folk music.
+Collin knew a few Nordic Fiddlers Bloc tunes, so naturally they exchanged numbers and made plans to get together and jam.
+Soon after, Collin invited Amy to play a gig with him on St. Patrick’s Day.
 He had also invited his friend Joe Pomianek along, to play guitar.
-The three of us played two gigs together on March 17th, 2018, and by the end of the day I knew I wanted to combine this trio with the still-new duo project I had begun with Steven.
-Everyone was excited about forming this new band, so several months later Varelse was born.
+The three of them played two gigs together on March 17th, 2018, and by the end of the day Amy had concocted a plan to combine this trio with her duo project with Steven.
+Everyone was excited about forming this new band, and several months later Varelse was born.
 The band name is the Swedish word for “creature” (and fans of the Ender’s Game series by Orson Scott Card will recognize it as a term used in his book “Speaker for the Dead”).